Russia launches new Ukraine barrage as grain deal extended - KESQ

 Associated Press

-KYIV, Ukraine (AP) — Russian airstrikes targeted Ukraine’s energy facilities again Thursday as the first snow of the season fell in Kyiv, a harbinger of the hardship to come if Moscow’s missiles continue to take out power and gas plants as winter descends.

-Separately, the United Nations announced the extension of a deal to ensure exports of grain and fertilizers from Ukraine that were disrupted by the war.
-The deal was set to expire soon, renewing fears of a global food crisis if exports were blocked from one of the world’s largest grain producers.
+KYIV, Ukraine (AP) — Russian airstrikes inflicted more damage on Ukraine on Thursday, with the latest barrage smashing into energy infrastructure, apartment buildings and an industrial site.

-Even as all sides agreed to extend the deal, air raid sirens sounded across Ukraine on Thursday.
-At least four people were killed and more than a dozen others wounded in the drone and missile strikes, including one that hit a residential building, authorities said.
+At least four people were killed and more than a dozen others wounded in drone and missile strikes around the country, authorities said.

-The Kremlin’s forces have suffered a series of setbacks on the ground, the latest being the loss of the southern city of Kherson.
-In the face of those defeats, Russia has increasingly resorted to aerial onslaughts aimed at energy infrastructure and other civilian targets in parts of Ukraine it doesn’t hold.

-Thursday’s salvo appeared to be on a lesser scale than the nationwide barrage of more than 100 missiles and drones that knocked out power to 10 million people earlier this week.
-Tuesday’s strikes were described by Ukraine’s energy minister as the biggest barrage yet of the nearly 9-month-old invasion against the battered power grid.
+Separately, U.N.
+Secretary-General António Guterres announced an extension of a four-month-old deal to ensure the safe delivery of export of grain, foodstuffs and fertilizers from Ukraine through the Black Sea just days before it was set to expire.

+Guterres said in a statement the United Nations is also “fully committed” to removing obstacles that have impeded the export of food and fertilizer from Russia, which is one of two agreements struck between the two countries and Turkey in July.
+The deals signed in Istanbul are aimed to help bring down prices of food and fertilizer and avoid a global food crisis.

+Ukraine President Volodymyr Zelenskyy posted on Telegram a video that he said was one of the blasts in Dnipro.
+The video from a vehicle dashcam shows a fiery blast engulfing a rainy road.

+Elsewhere, a Russian strike that hit a residential building killed at least four people overnight in Vilnia in the Zaporizhzhia region.
+Rescuers were combing the rubble for any other victims, according to Kyrylo Tymoshenko, a senior official in the Ukrainian presidential office.

-Russian strikes also hit the central city of Dnipro and Ukraine’s southern Odesa region for the first time in weeks.
-And critical infrastructure was also hit in the northeastern region of Kharkiv, in the area of Izyum, wounding three workers, the regional administration said.
+Critical infrastructure was also hit in the northeast Kharkiv region, in the area of Izyum, wounding three workers, the regional administration said.

+Dnipro mayor Borys Filatov said in a Facebook post that one of his staff was among the wounded and showed a photo of what he said was her coat pierced by a piece of shrapnel.

+Thursday’s blasts followed the huge barrage of Russian strikes on Tuesday.
+That was the biggest attack to date on Ukraine’s energy infrastructure that also resulted in a missile hitting Poland.

 The head of Ukraine’s presidential office, Andriy Yermak, called the strikes on energy targets “naive tactics of cowardly losers” in a Telegram post on Thursday.

-“Ukraine has already withstood extremely difficult strikes by the enemy, which did not lead to results the Russian cowards hoped for,” Yermak wrote.
+“Ukraine has already withstood extremely difficult strikes by the enemy, which did not lead to results the Russian cowards hoped for,” Yermak wrote, urging Ukrainians not to ignore air raid sirens.

-Ukrainian President Volodymyr Zelenskyy posted on Telegram a video that he said was one of the blasts in Dnipro.
-The footage from a vehicle dashcam showed a fiery blast engulfing a rainy road.

-Valentyn Reznichenko, governor of the Dnipropetrovsk region, said a large fire erupted in Dnipro after the strikes on the city hit an industrial target.
-The attack wounded at least 14 people, Reznichenko said.

-There were concerns in recent days about the fate of a U.N.- and Turkey-brokered deal meant to address disruptions to those exports that was set to expire Saturday.
-U.N.
-Secretary-General António Guterres confirmed it had been extended for four months.

-In addition to securing the safe passage of Ukrainian exports, Guterres said in a statement the United Nations is also “fully committed” to removing obstacles that have impeded the export of food and fertilizer from Russia.

-The Russian Foreign Ministry confirmed the extension, and Zelenskyy called it a “key decision in the global fight against the food crisis.”
+Meanwhile, Ukrainian President Volodymyr Zelenskyy called the extension of the grain deal a “key decision in the global fight against the food crisis.”

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine